megmcca/lammps/doc/src/fix_nphug.rst

 accessed by various :doc:`output commands <Howto_output>`.
 The scalar The vector values are "intensive".

-The vector stores three quantities unique to this fix (:math:`\Delta`, Us, and up), followed by all the internal Nose/Hoover thermostat and barostat variables defined for :doc:`fix npt <fix_nh>`.
-Delta is the deviation of the temperature from the target temperature, given by the above equation.
-Us and up are the shock and particle velocity corresponding to a steady shock calculated from the RH conditions.
-They have units of distance/time.
+The vector stores three quantities unique to this fix: :math:`\Delta`, :math:`U_s`, and :math:`_p`, which are followed by all the internal Nose/Hoover thermostat and barostat variables defined for :doc:`fix npt <fix_nh>`.  :math:`\Delta` is the deviation of the temperature from the target temperature, given by the above equation.  :math:`U_s` and :math:`u_p` are the shock velocity and the particle velocity corresponding to a steady shock calculated from the RH conditions.
+They both have units of distance/time.

 Restrictions
 """"""""""""